Skip to main content

 How We Tested These Platforms

-We created accounts on all 5 platforms and ran identical test scenarios over 30 days.
+We created accounts on all 5 platforms and ran identical test scenarios over 60 days.
 We onboarded 3 fictional employees (a software engineer in California, a marketing manager in Texas, and a remote contractor in the Philippines), processed 2 monthly payroll runs including bonuses and expense reimbursements, configured PTO policies with carryover rules, set up performance review cycles with 360 feedback, and generated ACA compliance reports.
 We measured time-to-first-value (how long from signup to running first payroll), admin clicks per task, and quality of support responses via ticket submission.

 Our review team includes 2 HR professionals with 10+ years combined experience at venture-backed companies who validated our findings against real-world HR operations.
 Pricing was verified directly from vendor websites and sales calls in May 2026.
-All ratings reflect the perspective of a 50-500 employee company — we weight automation, employee experience, and compliance equally because HR failures in any of these three areas create real business risk.
+All ratings reflect the perspective of a 50-500 employee company.
+We weight automation, employee experience, and compliance equally because HR failures in any of these three areas create real business risk.

 Key Takeaways